amzn/amzn-drivers/kernel/linux/ena/README.rst

 :code:`ethtool -N eth1 flow-type tcp4 dst-port 5001 action 1 loc 6`

+Important: although :code:`loc` is optional for ethtool, not specifying it will cause a failure

 Deleting a flow steering rule:

 :code:`ethtool -N eth1 delete 6`